Ocotillo Ventures acquires and operates small businesses long term, preserving their legacy while investing in their future.

 An initial, confidential conversation to share basic information and establish whether there is mutual fit.
 No commitment required on either side.

 A fair, competitive offer built on what the financials actually support.
 Terms are clear and fully transparent.
-Nothing buried.

 Processes get reviewed, tightened, and where needed, rebuilt.
 The goal is efficiency and consistency without sacrificing the quality your customers already expect.